text70/com-system/README.md

 ### What it do:

 Provides ghc and the required haskell packages for building and compiling the haskell language into static executeables, without the need for cabal, stack, or ghcup.
+Provides a way to search for the nixpkgs equivalent hackage packages from any .hs file.
 This system formalizes what developers have been working with for a while in NixOS, and makes the system available to all linux flavors.
 (Maybe WSL).

 ### The COM file